nhscc/learner-resources/judging/how-to-judge/README.md

    > Note: if any of this information is missing or incorrect, let NHSCC staff
    > know immediately via Slack.

-4. Follow the instructions given in the digital rubric to judge the submission, assigning scores to each requirement/category.
+4. Follow the instructions given in the Reviewr rubric to judge the submission, assigning scores to each requirement/category.
 Let us know of any difficulties you encounter or concerns you have through Slack.